stephansemerad/kiwi_weekend/README.md

 Once I have a list of all possible routes I render and sort the result.
 While creating the results I pass bags and calculate the total based on each flight and bag price.

+Please note that if return flight is applie origin and destination will be the same, but in flights you will see that the trip goes throught the destination airport.

+Flights are being sorted by total price from low to high.

 # Images

 ![](https://github.com/stephansemerad/kiwi_weekend/raw/main/imgs/capture.png)